Stuart in Martin County, Florida — The American South (South Atlantic)

 Several representatives, including the local VFW, Boy Scouts, Stuart Main Street, veterans, and private citizens of the community came forward to speak in favor of keeping the flag on the tower.
 Resident, Mabel Witham, appeared before the city commission with an American flag draped around her shoulders in honor of our veterans, demonstrating her fervent patriotism and desire to see the flag remain.

 Recognizing that the community felt strongly about the flag, the city commission unanimously agreed on a compromised plan to put two American flags and the city's name on the 250,000-gallon tower.
-Seeing “Stuart” emblazoned on the tower became a landmark for residents and visitors alike.
+Seeing Stuart emblazoned on the tower became a landmark for residents and visitors alike.

 So, whether this is your hometown or your home now, the Stuart water tower welcomes you.

 Location.
 27° 11.997′ N, 80° 15.278′ W. Marker is in Stuart, Florida, in Martin County.
-Marker is at the intersection of SW St. Lucie Avenue and SW Osceola Street, on the left when traveling north on SW St. Lucie Avenue.
+It is at the intersection of SW St. Lucie Avenue and SW Osceola Street, on the left when traveling north on SW St. Lucie Avenue.
 Touch for map.
 Marker is at or near this postal address: 300 SW St Lucie Ave, Stuart FL 34994, United States of America.
 Touch for directions.

 By Tamanoeconomico vis Wikimedia Commons (CC BY-SA 4.0), October 29, 2018